 2. Do not lie on your child’s resume.
 Ever….
 Really.
 With the expanse of the internet, it is relatively easy for CDs and producers to check the validity of your credits.
 Every Casting Director has anecdotal stories about seeing a resume with a credit on it for something they cast – and the fact that they know they didn’t cast that person.
 You can probably imagine that a situation like that isn’t going to have a positive outcome for your child.
 Beyond that, it is usually pretty obvious to Casting Directors and even to the casual observer.
 It just isn’t worth the risk, not to mention the life lesson you would be teaching your child.
 An important skill that child actors master is the ability to answer questions related to the work on their resume.
 It becomes more and more common the older they are.
 It would be unwise to create a resume of jobs and experience that they could not talk about if asked.

-3. Do not put extra work on a professional resume.
+3. Do not put background (aka extra) work on a professional resume.
 That is a surprising fact for some people, but it simply isn’t done.
 Why?
 It isn’t considered “acting” in the professional world.
 If that is tough to hear, we understand.
 Of course kids learn valuable work ethics and on set experience when they are doing background work!
 So, we have a solution for you.
 List background work under the “TRAINING” category.
 Something like, “Worked as a Background Player in over 20 productions” tells the CD that you have some experience, but doesn’t try to pass it off as principal work.

 In general, “featured” is interpreted to be extra work.
 If it wasn’t, you might choose the generic word “principal” instead. *NOTE: The spelling is “princiPAL” not “principle”.